 Our Response to Lockdown

-There have been several lockdowns and our approach to each developed as we learnt more about how best to support families and keep on teaching our children.
+There were several lockdowns and our approach to each developed as we learnt more about how best to support families and keep on teaching our children.
 We worked closely with our partner school, Montem, to ensure our response was as robust as it could be.

 We were able to: